magnolify/underitall/replit.md

-# Shopify Order Report Cards - Admin Extension
+# UNDERITALL Report Card Generator

 ## Overview

-This application is a Shopify Admin Extension that generates printable report cards for order line items.
-It integrates directly into the Shopify Admin interface as a print action on order details pages, allowing merchants to create custom 8.5" × 5.5" landscape-format labels for each item in an order.
-The system intelligently parses product properties (dimensions, project names, install locations) and creates individual numbered cards for each unit quantity.
+This is a full-stack web application for generating printable report cards for Shopify order line items.
+The app features a React frontend with a modern dark-themed UI where users can input order numbers to load and preview report cards.
+It also includes a Shopify Admin Extension for seamless integration within the Shopify Admin interface.

-The application features a dual-mode architecture: a production mode that runs natively within Shopify Admin, and a developer mode accessible via standalone URL for testing with order numbers.
+The application generates custom 8.5" × 5.5" landscape-format labels for each item in an order, intelligently parsing product properties (dimensions, project names, install locations) and creating individual numbered cards for each unit quantity.

 ## User Preferences